 Always store the product in dark, cool places as the product will oxidize and lose its effectiveness when exposed to light and air.
 Store for up to two weeks at room temperature.

 I hope you found this article helpful.
-If you follow the recommended eating tips along with the regular and long-term use of this homemade facial spray you are sure to see result.
+If you follow the recommended eating tips along with the regular and long-term use of this homemade facial spray you are sure to see results.
 If you have any questions or concerns regarding any of the content I have created on this site or if you want to share your DIY recipe that has worked for you, please leave your comment in the comment box below, I will be happy to get back to you.
 Thank you!

 My name is Hong.
 I am a nurse and a self-motivated natural health enthusiast who loves organic sulfur, homemade products, and ways to improve health naturally.